prabinkc2046/shapeTracker/documentation/README.md

 Before starting the deployment process, make sure you have the following:

 1. A Linode server with Ubuntu installed and SSH access configured.
+2. Docker and Docker Compose installed on your Linode server.
+3. A registered domain name with DNS configured to point to your Linode server's IP address.

+### Step 1: Setting up linode server, secure access and firewall considerations
-	- set up linode virtual machine
+	1. set up linode virtual machine

-	- create a new user and make it a member of sudo group
+	2. create a new user and make it a member of sudo group
 ```
 		adduser prabin
 		usermod -aG sudo prabin
 ```

-	- set up hostname
+	3. set up hostname
 ```
 		hostnamectl set-hostname shapetracker
 		add shapetracker to /etc/hosts
 ```

-	- reboot
+	4. reboot
 ```
 		sudo reboot
 ```

-	- login as new user and update the server
+	5. login as new user and update the server
 ```
 		ssh prabin@server_ip
 		sudo apt update -y && sudo apt upgrade -y
 ```

-	- create a ssh-key on the local machine or use existing one and transfer it to the remote server
+	6. create a ssh-key on the local machine or use existing one and transfer it to the remote server
 ```
 		mkdir .ssh @remote server
 		scp path_to_ssh_public_key prabin@remote_server:path_to_.ssh_directory